donomii/throff/README.md

 Throff programs start at the _bottom_ and are evaluated backwards until they reach the top, where they finish.
 Actually, the line breaks are removed and the program becomes one long line, which is evaluated from right-to-left.

 All Throff functions operate on the result of code to the right of the function.
-The only exception is the TOK function, which forces the word to the left to become a TOKEN.

     PRINTLN Hello

-evaluates Hello first (a string), then PRINTLN (a function).
+evaluates Hello (a string), then PRINTLN (a function).
 PRINTLN doesn't care how its argument is made, so you can put any code there.

     PRINTLN ADD 1 2